Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ### 4.1 Device Connection tab

-When clicking the Device Connection menu, the content will then be at the right side of the displays, as shown in Figure 4 red box.
+When clicking the Device Connection tab, the content will then be at the right side of the displays, as shown in Figure 4 red box.
 The information of the centers AlgPlatformViewer has detected will be displayed under the [Discover Centers] button.

 * Center Address: The IP address of the center that AlgPlatformViewer is connected to.
 * Center Port: The port number used by the center to transport all operational data streams.
 This includes sharing information about cameras connected to this center with other centers, as well as importing real-time 3D image data from cameras.